Skip to main content

 Click On Mouse Down a click = mouse down.
 If not, a click = mouse up (i.e., after button released).

 Handle Events: If checked, handle all events in this component.
-This only works for cases where ALL of the event response is dictated by Event or Zone actions that can automatically be invoked by TpEvents.ProcessEvents.
+This only works for cases where ALL of the event response is dictated by Event actions that can automatically be invoked by TpEvents.ProcessEvents.

 Emit Events: If checked, the message sent to the tile specifies that it can post an event if that's appropriate.